-How to stick with New Year’s resolutions – it takes more than strong will!

 When we make New Year’s resolutions, we often believe that all it takes is a strong will or will power.
 Will power is often viewed as having self-control over our undesirable habits and behaviours.
 A thorough exploration of the will has been largely neglected in modern psychology.
 Roberto Assagioli, a leading influence in the fields of humanistic and transpersonal psychology suggests that we need to develop the various types of will (1999):

 Strong will – this is the will that most of us are familiar with.
 If you feel that you are lacking strong will, try this visualisation: Imagine yourself being in possession of strong will.
 What does it look like?
 What does strong will mean to you?
 See yourself walking with a firm and determined step, acting in every situation with decision.
 Spend some time each day visualising yourself in this way.

 Skilful will – is about developing the strategy which is most effective and which involves the greatest economy of effort, rather than the strategy which is most direct and obvious.
 For example, by focusing on and developing our self-worth, we feel better about ourselves.
 We are then free to choose work that pays more and we eat in a more balanced way.
 Overall, we make healthier choices which are more likely to bring about long-lasting change.
 A good practise here is the development of a loving internal voice instead of a tyrannical, harsh and critical one.
-Ultimately, the development of skilful will requires us to have good psychological hygiene by ridding ourselves of those things which are toxic to our psychological well-being.
+Ultimately, the development of skilful will requires us to have good psychological hygiene by letting go of those things which are toxic to our well-being.